TVM

 Biography

 Tomás Villalobos Moreno (b.
 1983, San Antonio, Texas) is a multidisciplinary artist working across installation, sculpture, sound, drawing, video, and performance.
-His father was a jazz musician, composer, and Chicano rights activist who co-founded the San Antonio chapter of Academia de la Nueva La Raza founded by Tomás Atencio in Dixon, New Mexico.
+His father was a jazz musician, composer, and Chicano rights activist who led the San Antonio chapter of Academia de la Nueva La Raza founded by Tomás Atencio in Dixon, New Mexico.
+His mother grew up in Japan and Thailand during the postwar period, her father having served as a Japanese Language Officer during the Occupation of WWII.

 Moreno earned his BFA from CalArts and MFA from UC San Diego.
 He was a SOMA Summer 2012 resident in Mexico City.
 His work has been exhibited internationally at Casa del Lago Mexico City, Lugar a Dudas, Cali Colombia, and the Vincent Price Museum, Los Angeles.
 His writings have been published by Onestar Press and Festina Publicaciones.
 He is the recipient of UCIRA and UC MEXUS awards.